Does a Gluten-Free Diet Help Hashimoto’s Disease?

 diseases is why we see them “run in families.”

 However, just because someone has the family traits of autoimmunity doesn’t necessarily mean they will develop the disease over their lifetime.
 This is where environmental factors come into play.
-Some environmental factors, such as being in a pro-inflammatory state due to chronic stress or having excessive body fat, can cause oxidative stress, which can activate an autoimmune disease.
+Some environmental factors, such as being in a pro-inflammatory state due to chronic stress, can cause oxidative stress, which can activate an autoimmune disease.

 Additionally, there is a term called molecular mimicry, which means that the body may recognize a benign molecule such as gluten as a foreign invader such as bacteria or viruses because it has a similar molecular structure.